anish045007/Loan-Application-Risk-using-Supervised-Learning-/README.md

 Compare Decision Tree, KNN, SVM, Logistic Regression for loan risk prediction.
 Preprocess data, train models, optimize, evaluate, compare, and provide deployment insights.
 Repository includes code, dataset, results, metrics, and analysis for each algorithm.

 # File-
-Applicant-details.csv file is the Data file
+merged_data.csv file is the Data file

 # Acknowledgments-
 I would like to express my gratitude to the following individuals and sources for their contributions to this project: